Raytri3/ctf-katana/Tools/README.md

 * Stringchecker

 	Bash script to do a "strings" on all files looking for flags and tries to carve files w/in files if they exist.
+Uses MagicNumbers (mnums.txt) for file carving.

 * Whitespace